Ahmad45123/guc-thesis-helper/README.md

 **Hover** on each button for a detailed description of the action to follow!

-**Important:** Make sure you're on the `External/Thesis/ChooseThesis.aspx` URL [(here)](https://apps.guc.edu.eg/student_ext/Thesis/ChooseThesis_01.aspx).
-Loading the page while having the window location (the address bar) pointing to other location (_which is the normal behavior if you click on `Choose Thesis` from the admin system_) will not work.

-This is done **purposefully**, to minimize the extension's permissions, that way, the extension has no access to the rest of the admin system.

 ## Important Notes :books:

 - **DON'T** stop any operation mid-way (after starting an operation like submitting/clearing), it will mostly result in inconsistency with the system.
 If an operation is interrupted, it's recommended to `Clear`, and start again.

-- If you want to access the original system operations, rather than disabling the extension, you can just access the system from the admin system, having a the default admin system as the URL will not trigger the extension to work.

 - The system is super slow, so give it time :hourglass:.
 One request takes up on average ~30seconds, you will see a progress indicator showing up when an operation is started.